 The ballot is only available in English.
 If a voter requires assistance because of a language barrier, they may receive assistance from another person (advance voting only).
 The person rendering assistance must sign a statement and return both the statement and the advance ballot to the Sedgwick County Election Office by the time the polls close election day.
 If needing assistance for in-person voting, contact your county election office.

-If a voter is elderly or disabled goes to the voting place, but finds it inaccessible, they may request that his or her ballot be brought to the entrance of the voting place.
+If a voter is elderly or disabled and goes to the voting place, but finds it inaccessible, they may request that his or her ballot be brought to the entrance of the voting place.
+Two poll workers, each registered to a different political party, will come out to assist the person.
 Registered voters that have permanent physical disabilities or illnesses are also permitted to automatically receive advance ballots before every election.
 Applications for this special Permanent Advance Ballot Status are available from the Sedgwick County Election Office or at your library branch.

 All voting machines in Sedgwick County are equipped with an audio ballot feature for accessibility as well as other ADA features.
 If you require an audio ballot or any other related accommodation, please ask an election worker.

 A provisional ballot is used when there is a discrepancy.
 There are several instances where a provisional ballot might be used, such as when the name on the ID differs from the registration; the voter's address is different from the registration; the voter's name is not in the poll pad; a voter has already been issued an advance ballot; or the voter does not have a government issued photo ID.
 If voting provisionally for this last reason, you may provide a copy of your government issued photo ID to the election office prior to the beginning of the Official County Canvass in person or by fax, email or postal mail.

 As part of the certification of the election, the Board of County Canvassers makes all decisions regarding whether to accept provisional ballots.
 They are guided by state statute in determining which ballots should count.